 Withdrawal constitutes a formal action initiated by the student to terminate academic standing within the program.
 Before requesting a withdrawal, the student should refer to the UNMC Student Handbook for information regarding tuition obligations.
-In addition, the student should visit the CAHP Office of Student Affairs and the UNMC Division of Student Success to discuss the effects of withdrawal on tuition and on any loans or scholarships for which the student has applied or has in place.
+In addition, the student should visit the CAHP Office of Student Affairs, the UNMC Office of Student Services and the UNMC Financial Aid Office to discuss the effects of withdrawal on tuition and on any loans or scholarships for which the student has applied or has in place. for information regarding tuition obligations.
+In addition, the student should visit the CAHP Office of Student Affairs, the UNMC Office of Student Services and the UNMC Financial Aid Office to discuss the effects of withdrawal on tuition and on any loans or scholarships for which the student has applied or has in place.

-Termination of enrollment and dismissal
+Termination of Enrollment and Dismissal

 Dismissal is a final status mandated by failure to progress including unsatisfactory grades, a breach of academic integrity, a breach of professional conduct, or non-adherence to safety standards.
 If dismissed, the student should refer to the CAHP Student Handbook for a discussion of the appeals process and the UNMC Student Handbook for information regarding tuition obligations.
-In addition, the student should visit the Finance and Business Services Office and the Financial Aid Office to discuss the effects of dismissal on tuition, loans, and scholarships.
+In addition, the student should visit the Finance and Business Services Office and the Financial Aid Office to discuss the effects of dismissal on tuition, loans and scholarships.